 Plan extra time for getting ready.

 You do NOT want to feel rushed before your day even starts.
-Give yourself an hour more than what you think you need for getting ready.
+Give yourself PLENTY of time for getting ready.
 Having this extra time in there also allows me, your photographer, to get more detail shots, flat lays, and all those timeless getting ready shots that you want.
+If you have a makeup artist, ask them how much time they will need to not feel rushed.

 Follow the itinerary that you give your guests and vendors.
 This way, everyone will be on the same page and people will be at the right place at the right time.
 If you start mixing things up as you go, people will be very confused and lost, and your vendors and guests might not be ready for the event you’re wanting to start.